Spy Kids

-Spy Kids is an American spy family action-adventure comedy franchise created by Robert Rodriguez.
-The plot follows adventures of Carmen and Juni Cortez, two children who become involved in their parents' espionage organization.
-The films include Latino themes, as Rodriguez is of Mexican descent.
+Spy Kids is an American media franchise centered on a series of spy action comedy films created by Robert Rodriguez.
+The plot follows children siblings, who discover that their respective parents are spies and become involved in an espionage organization when their parents go missing.

 Background

 Influences

-Spy Kids was influenced by James Bond films.
-The first film was "a fusion of Willy Wonka and James Bond" and the second was the "Mysterious Island and James Bond mix".
+Spy Kids was influenced by elements of the James Bond movies, through the genre of family films.
+The films also include Hispanic themes, as Rodriguez is of Mexican descent.
+Rodriguez has stated that the first movie was "a fusion of Willy Wonka and James Bond", while the second was the "Mysterious Island and James Bond mix".

 The spy organization in the films is called the OSS.
 These initials are from the Office of Strategic Services, a former U.S. intelligence organization during World War II which later evolved into the CIA.
-The character Donnagon Giggles, was named after William Joseph Donovan, the director of the original OSS.
+The character Donnagon Giggles was named after William Joseph Donovan, the director of the original OSS.
 The initials in the Spy Kids universe are never specified on screen, but, in one of the books, they stand for the Organization of Super Spies.